 Students must score "Proficient" on the Keystone exams or meet the requirements of the pathways determined by the Pennsylvania Department of Education.
+In accordance with Pennsylvania's Act 158 of 2018, effective with the graduating class of 2023, students must meet statewide graduation requirements through the designated graduation pathways.
 Students must successfully complete 21.0 cumulative credits in grades 9-12 as follows: